Money and the Blame Game

 If you often feel like someone has more control over your money than you do, then you’re probably engaging in one or more of the archetypes of survival.
 These don’t deal exclusively with money, but since money is a survival issue for many of us, we find ourselves acting in ways that make us feel LESS empowered about money—usually at the moment when we most need to feel secure.
 Here are the 5 archetypes that are most common with money and survival issues.

 Victim.
 The Victim feels helpless to get his needs met and believes s/he has to struggle for everything.
+The Victim always sees the reason they aren’t getting what they need is because someone else or something else always prevents it.
 Patterns include focusing on the “lack” or absence of what they want and avoiding doing things that are new, different or perceived as risky.
 To move out of a victim mentality, you must start owning your role and acknowledging how you have been an equal partner in creating the situation, with the power to affect alternate outcomes.

 Martyr.
 The Martyr gives too much out of a desire to receive love, attention and approval from others.
 They might appear to be selfless, but what is given comes from a self-righteous place—if they don’t get back what they hoped to receive by giving, they become resentful.
 Martyrs often believe deep down that they are not worthy of having what they want.
 The solution for Martyrs is to start giving to themselves first.
 This isn’t selfish, any more than it’s selfish to affix your oxygen mask before helping others in the airplane scenario.
 Once Martyrs start putting themselves first, they start to believe in their own deserving and worthiness to receive.